-- Don’t send mail to users who didn't sign up to receive messages from you.
-These recipients might mark unwanted messages as spam.
-Future messages from your server to these users are marked as spam.
+- Don’t send messages to people who didn't sign up to get messages from you.
+These recipients might mark your messages as spam, and future messages to these recipients will be marked as spam.

-- Avoid opt-in forms that are checked by default and that automatically subscribe users.
-Some countries/regions have restrictions for automatic opt-in.
+- We don’t recommend opt-in forms that are checked by default and that automatically subscribe users.
+Some countries and regions restrict automatic opt-in.
 Before opting-in users automatically, check the laws in your area.